A. H. Simpson

 Archibald Henry Simpson (1 October 1843 – 2 October 1918) was a judge of the Supreme Court of New South Wales.
 He served as Chief Judge in Equity for over 20 years.

-History
+Early life

-Simpson was born at Clapham, England and was educated at Tunbridge School, Kent.
+Simpson was born at Clapham, England on 1 October 1843.
+He was educated at Tunbridge School, Kent.

+He entered Christ College, Cambridge, studying Law, graduating with a B.A. and an M.A.
+He was admitted to the Bar in 1868.

+Career

-He entered Christ College, Cambridge, studying Law, graduated BA, MA, and was admitted to the Bar in 1868.
-He emigrated to Australia in 1881 and devoted himself to Equity and Bankruptcy work.
-In 1885 he was admitted ad eundem AM by Sydney University and appointed QC in 1886 and elevated to the Bench as Probate and Bankruptcy judge.
+Simpslon emigrated to Australia in 1881 and devoted himself to Equity and Bankruptcy work.
+In 1885, he was admitted ad eundem AM by Sydney University.
+He was appointed Queen's Counsel in 1886 and elevated to the bench as aProbate and Bankruptcy judge.
+Simpson was elected to the University of Sydney senate in 1897 and in 1903 was appointed Vice-Chancellor.

-In 1898 he succeeded Justice Manning as Chief Judge in Equity.
+In 1898 he succeeded Justice Manning as chief judge in equity.
 He notably disliked sitting for hours at a stretch, so had a sort of well constructed so that while hearing disputes he could stand, though the fact would not be obvious to the litigants.

+Personsl life

+Simpson married Alice Marion Goldie in January 1885.
+They family included four sons and a daughter; their first son died in infancy: